matttwh0/3Dify/README.md

 - Add measurement tools to scale models for 3D printing
 - Improve model accuracy with AI-based filters
 - Support additional file formats (e.g., GLB)

-## 📜 License
-MIT License — Free to use and modify.